dyhes/zulip/docs/git/using.md

 **Git is designed for lightweight branching and merging.** You can and should create as many branches as you'd like.

-First, make sure your `main` branch is up-to-date with Zulip upstream ([see how][zulip-git-guide-up-to-date]).
+First, make sure your `main` branch is up-to-date with Aloha upstream ([see how][zulip-git-guide-up-to-date]).

 Next, from your `main` branch, create a new tracking branch, providing a